Somalia: Independence and post-independence

 In 1991, the Barre administration was ousted by a coalition of clan-based opposition groups, backed by Ethiopia's then-ruling Derg regime and Libya.
 Following a meeting of the Somali National Movement and northern clans' elders, the northern former British portion of the country declared its independence as the Republic of Somaliland in May 1991.
-Although de facto independent and relatively stable compared to the tumultuous south, it has not been recognised by any foreign government.
+Although de facto independent and relatively stable compared to the tumultuous south, it was not recognised by any foreign government, until Israel recognised it in 2025.

 Prior to the civil war, Mogadishu was known as the "White pearl of the Indian Ocean".

 Many of the opposition groups subsequently began competing for influence in the power vacuum that followed the ouster of Barre's regime.
 In the south, armed factions led by USC commanders General Mohamed Farah Aidid and Ali Mahdi Mohamed, in particular, clashed as each sought to exert authority over the capital.

 In 1991, a multi-phased international conference on Somalia was held in neighbouring Djibouti.
 Owing to the legitimacy bestowed on Muhammad by the Djibouti conference, he was subsequently recognised by the international community as the new President of Somalia.
 He was not able to exert his authority beyond parts of the capital.
 Power was instead vied with other faction leaders in the southern half of Somalia and with autonomous sub-national entities in the north.
 The Djibouti conference was followed by two abortive agreements for national reconciliation and disarmament, which were signed by 15 political stakeholders: an agreement to hold an Informal Preparatory Meeting on National Reconciliation, and the 1993 Addis Ababa Agreement made at the Conference on National Reconciliation.
+In 1998, the state of Puntland was established under the leadership of Abdullahi Yusuf, head of the Somali Salvation Democratic Front.

-In the early 1990s, due to the protracted lack of a permanent central authority, Somalia began to be characterised as a "failed state."
+In the early 1990s, due to the protracted lack of a permanent central authority, Somalia began to be characterised as a "failed state".